Greenstand/Greenstand-Overview/README.md

 - HTML/JS - Both our web map and our admin panel need HTML and Javascript support on the frontend (React.js, google maps, query).
 And API work on backend (node.js).

-- Android - The app is functioning well, but we needs a UX overhaul to make it rock solid and easy to use for our users in the Africa field.
+- Android - The app is functioning well, but we needs a UX overhaul to make it rock solid and easy to use for our users in the most rural areas of Africa.
 It needs more testing and crash debugging.

 - DevOps - Currently taken up by @MattK.
 We have Jenkins in place and could use more support getting our CI/CD pipelines dialed in for node.js and Android.

 - Node.js unit testing - We only have partial coverage of our API in our unit tests, which means we cannot reliability validate new commits for continuous deployment.
 We are using Mocha/Chai to write automated tests, and this should be straightforward for anyone with basic unit testing experience.

 - Cloud - Docker, chef, or your favorite deployment tools, help us automate the rollout of new features to our production infrastructure.

 - Database - Treetracker is currently powered by postGRES/postGIS.
 As our database grows to millions of trees, our clustering algorithms are going to need aggressive optimization.

 - Image processing - blurred/invalid image detection, duplicate image detection.
 Let's get our analysis pipeline rolling.